Champions League state of play: Who has qualified from group stage and when is draw for knockout rounds?

 Group D

-Inter Milan and Real Madrid can both qualify in matchweek five with victories over Shakhtar Donetsk and Sheriff Tiraspol respectively.
+Inter Milan and Real Madrid can both qualify in Matchday 5 with victories over Shakhtar Donetsk and Sheriff Tiraspol respectively.

 The European giants face each other at the Bernabeu on December 7, which would then decide which club finishes top of Group D.